 Japan, not only a mega-busy city that thrives on electronics and efficiency, actually has an almost sacred appreciation of nature.
 One must travel outside of Tokyo to truly experience the ‘old Japan’ and more importantly feel these aspects of Japanese culture.

 Part of the trip was certainly devoted to taking photographs but another part was to be able to meet with our hosts at Fujifilm world headquarters in Tokyo.
-I was there with my friend and colleague Elia Locardi to meet with the product development team and marketing people for the X – series of cameras and lenses.
+I was there to meet with the product development team and marketing people for the X – series of cameras and lenses.
 I’m stoked to be working with Fujifilm and love the fact that they are looking to make their new line of cameras and lenses appeal to a wide range of photographers and photo enthusiasts.
 This is some serious equipment and after seeing what is in the pipeline for the next few years, all I can say is: Hold onto your hats people!

 Innovation distinguishes between a leader and a follower.